 I was born and grew up in Berkeley, California.
 My childhood and education were permeated with an activist social awareness - from packing up school supplies to send to Guatemala in grade school, to petitioning against nuclear weapons in Junior High, to volunteer tutoring in Oaxaca, Mexico during what would have been my last semester of High School.
 I felt both motivated and burdened by my concern for humanity.

 After Swarthmore I took a job working in social services in North Philadelphia, where I interacted primarily with middle- and high-school youth.
 While I enjoyed my work, I realized that I needed to pursue art full time and began the long process of graduate education.
 I received my first Master of Fine Arts degree from the New York Academy of Art in Manhattan, which consisted of a rigorous education in the human figure, both from observation and conceptual models.
-Upon graduating from the Academy, I was awarded a travel fellowship to the U.K. through the Royal Academy of Art in London.
+Upon graduating from the Academy, I was awarded a travel fellowship to the U.K. through the Royal Academy of Arts in London.
 In order to have more concentrated studio time, and to have the opportunity to apply my academic training to my thematic concerns, I pursued a second Masters, in ceramics, at Indiana University, Bloomington, where I received a full fellowship.
+I developed the unique formal language that expressed my concerns with the body and identity for which my work is recognized.
 During my time in Bloomington I began to show nationally.